-Information technology is an important element of businesses large and small.
-Within many companies it is vital to everyday operations.
-However relatively few have, or understand the benefits of an IT strategy.
+Information technology strategy is an important element of most businesses, large and small.
+Within many companies, it is vital to everyday operations.
+However, relatively few companies have or understand the benefits of an IT strategy.

 What Is An IT Strategy?